On-Page SEO! Why you matter so much!

 Also, social media pulls the meta description while sharing, so write a description that is attractive.

-Yoast SEO allows you to change the meta description with ease.
-Click “Edit Snippet” on Yoast SEO and enter meta description.
+Rank Math allows you to change the meta description with ease.
+Click “Edit Snippet” on Rank Math and enter meta description.
 The length of the meta description should be between 120 to 156 characters.